I-TECH-UW/healthinformationexchange/docs/country-guides/botswana-hie/index.md

 ### Architecture

-The Botswana HIE is based on the OpenHIE architecture.
+The Botswana HEALTH INFO E is based on the OpenHIE architecture.
 The following diagram shows the core components of the HIE architecture, and highlights the components currently in scope for implementation as part of the Botswana HIE project.

 ![Botswana HIE Architecture](./img/Botswana-HIE.svg)